 Be sure to include all healthcare providers that you have seen, even if it seems irrelevant.
 Should you inadvertently leave out an emergency room visit or an appointment that you had with a specialist, your claim could be denied based on insufficient medical documentation.

 Also, in addition to listing your primary health condition, be sure to include any medical conditions that could contribute to your inability to work.
 When deciding on your claim, the SSA will look at the entire picture.
+You can explore the list of medical conditions for disability approval here.

 For example, if you are being treated for depression or anxiety as a result of your cancer diagnosis, be sure that you have listed this on your application.
 Failure to include all of your health conditions could lead to a denial of your claim.